Home

 A toast can be composed of one, two or three slots.

-1. Leading slot: this slot allows for an icon.
-The icon variant depends on the status of the toast.
+1. Leading slot: This slot accommodates an icon, with the icon variant depending on the toast’s status.

-2. Text slot: this slot allows for a headline, and optionally a sub text and/or a link button.
+2. Text slot: This slot contains a headline and optionally a subtext and/or a link button.

-3. Trailing slot: this slot allows for a close icon.
+3. Trailing slot: This slot provides space for a close icon.

 Toast component anatomy

-A Toast has a few mandatory elements, and a lot of optional ones.
+A Toast has a few mandatory elements, along with several optional ones.

 Toast component elements